Wilson McLean: Career

-The Society of Illustrators Gallery in New York gave him a one-man show in 1978 and he later went to Zürich for two summers running to work on lithographs, ending in a exhibition of his work there in 1984.
+The Society of Illustrators Gallery in New York gave him a one-man show in 1978 and he later went to Zürich for two summers running to work on lithographs, ending in an exhibition of his work there in 1984.
 During the years, he has participated in group shows in New York and other parts of the country.
 He is represented at the National Portrait Gallery at the Smithsonian Institution in Washington, D.C., the National Air and Space Museum in D.C. and the London Transport Museum’s permanent poster collection.

 In 1985, to commemorate European Music Year, the Royal Mail commissioned him to design and illustrate five stamps for a special edition of British composers and he designed a set of four stamps for the United States Postal Service, illustrating the Broadway musical Oklahoma! around the same time.

 McLean contributed to an exhibition curated by Charlotte Bralds, in 1992, for the United Nations Environmental Programme in cooperation with Earth Island Institute and the Society of Illustrators entitled Art for Survival.
 A book was also created, Art for Survival: the illustrator and the environment.

 In 1998, a children's book called If The Earth.. were a few feet in diameter was published by the Greenwich Workshop Press featuring eighteen paintings.

 To celebrate the millennium, Royal Mail commissioned Wilson McLean to illustrate a stamp.
 It was part of a series called The Settler's Tale, the theme being migration.
 It depicted the Puritans' ship, The Mayflower.
 Other stamps in the series were created by artists such as Gary Powell and John Byrne.

 In 2007, McLean had a show of work at the John Davis Gallery in Hudson, New York.
 In 2009, there was a show of Italian landscapes at the Conrad L. Mallett Gallery in Hartford, Connecticut.
 The Society of Illustrators in 2010 inducted McLean into the Hall of Fame.
 In 2011, McLean designed and painted the Earth Day poster, which the State Department in Washington, D.C. produces yearly.